gruenewald-lab/CGsmiles/docs/source/syntax/basic_graph_description.rst

 Overview
 --------
-The first resolution of the CGSmiles notation captures the coarsest representation of a molecule.
+The first resolution of the CGsmiles notation captures the coarsest representation of a molecule.
 The syntax is adapted from the SMILES notation and can be used to represent arbitrary graphs.
 These graphs do not need to be molecules but the syntax is geared towards molecules.
-The basic syntax features are sufficient to write a CGSmiles string for any (connected) graph.
+The basic syntax features are sufficient to write a CGsmiles string for any (connected) graph.
 The advanced syntax features can be used to reduce the verbosity through use of a multiplication operator, allow annotation of bond orders, which are important for atomic resolutions and resolving multiple resolutions, as well as a general annotation syntax that